org-jubilee/oop_python_example/README.md

-# oop_python_example
+# Banking system : an example of object-oriented programming
-Object-oriented programming (OOP) is a method of structuring a program by bundling related properties and behaviors into individual objects.
-In this tutorial, you’ll learn the basics of object-oriented programming in Python.
+A minimal application for understanding the concept of oops in python using the example of a telegram bot written using the telebot library.